avaframe/AvaFrame/docs/develop.rst

   # Write config to log file
   cfg = cfgUtils.getModuleConfig(tmp1Ex)

-The ``getModuleConfig`` function also writes the setting just read to the log file.
+The ``getModuleConfig`` function reads the configuration file (``tmpEx.ini`` in our example) and writes the setting just read to the log file.
-It is possible to modify those parameters by creating a copy
+It is possible to modify those parameters by creating a copy of the configuration file (``local_`` followed by the name of the original configuration file).
+In this case, the ``getModuleConfig`` function overwrites the original settings.